 There's a gap between information security awareness and action.

 Organizations are spending more time and resources on security awareness training than ever before.
 In late 2016, Gartner analysts predicted that annual security product and services spending would top $81 billion globally.
-Despite the fact that companies are putting budget and hours towards training their people, human behavior might not be improving.
+Despite the fact that companies are putting budgets and hours towards training their people, human behavior might not be improving.

 The 2016 Verizon Data Breach Investigations Report (DBIR) found that human behavior was behind the majority of security incidents with data loss.
 Twenty-six percent of employee-caused incidents involved sending sensitive info to the wrong person.
-The DBIR also indicated 23% of phishing recipients opened a malicious email, while 12% of phishing targets went on to open malicious attachments or links.
+The DBIR also indicated that 23% of phishing recipients opened a malicious email, while 12% of phishing targets went on to open malicious attachments or links.